medecau/taskqueue/README.md

 ## About

-A simple interface for high performance queues and threading.
+A simple pure Python wrapper around Thread()s and deques.

-All using pure python.

 ## Installation